 Barbiturates are contraindicated in patients with known barbiturate sensitivity.
 Barbiturates are also contraindicated in patients with a history of manifest or latent porphyria.

-- Habit forming: Barbiturates may be habit forming.
+1. Habit forming: Barbiturates may be habit forming.
 Tolerance, psychological and physical dependence may occur with continued use.
-(See "Drug Abuse and Dependence" and "Pharmacokinetics" sections.)
+(See “DRUG ABUSE AND DEPENDENCE” and “Pharmacokinetics” sections.)
 Patients who have psychological dependence on barbiturates may increase the dosage or decrease the dosage interval without consulting a physician and may subsequently develop a physical dependence on barbiturates.
 To minimize the possibility of overdosage or the development of dependence, the prescribing and dispensing of sedative-hypnotic barbiturates should be limited to the amount required for the interval until the next appointment.
 Abrupt cessation after prolonged use in the dependent person may result in withdrawal symptoms, including delirium, convulsions, and possibly death.
 Barbiturates should be withdrawn gradually from any patient known to be taking excessive dosage over long periods of time.
-(See "Drug Abuse and Dependence" section.)
+(See “DRUG ABUSE AND DEPENDENCE” section.)

-- IV administration: Too rapid administration may cause respiratory depression, apnea, laryngospasm, or vasodilation with fall in blood pressure.
+2. Intravenous administration: Too rapid administration may cause respiratory depression, apnea, laryngospasm or vasodilation with fall in blood pressure.

-Use in pregnancy: Barbiturates can cause fetal damage when administered to a pregnant woman.
-Retrospective, case-controlled studies have suggested a connection between the maternal consumption of barbiturates and a higher than expected incidence of fetal abnormalities.
+Barbiturates can cause fetal damage when administered to a pregnant woman.
+Retrospective, case- controlled studies have suggested a connection between the maternal consumption of barbiturates and a higher than expected incidence of fetal abnormalities.
 Following oral or parenteral administration, barbiturates readily cross the placental barrier and are distributed throughout fetal tissues with highest concentrations found in the placenta, fetal liver, and brain.
 Fetal blood levels approach maternal blood levels following parenteral administration.
 Withdrawal symptoms occur in infants born to mothers who receive barbiturates throughout the last trimester of pregnancy.
-(See "Drug Abuse and Dependence" section.)
+(See “DRUG ABUSE AND DEPENDENCE” section.)
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 Elderly or debilitated patients may react to barbiturates with marked excitement, depression, and confusion.
 In some persons, barbiturates repeatedly produce excitement rather than depression.